New isomeric transition in $^{36}$Mg: Bridging the N=20 and N=28 islands of inversion

-It is precisely the crossing of the 4p-0h and 6p-2h configurations in $^{36}$Mg what might explain the very low energy of the excited 0$^+$.
+It is precisely the crossing of the $0\hbar\omega$ and $2\hbar\omega$ configurations in $^{36}$Mg what might explain the very low energy of the proposed 0$^+_2$.
 In the full calculation, {\sl {\sl sdpf-u-mix}} places the excited 0$^+$ in $^{36}$Mg at 1.55 MeV, and produces a $^{36}$Mg which is non axially-symmetric (triaxial) with low energy excitations (gamma band).
-These low energy states are not compatible with the existence of a 0$^+$ isomer as seen in the present experiment.
-Given that the amplitude of the 8p-4h configurations is negligible, the problem can be translated into a two state model including only the 4p-0h and the 6p-2h states discussed above.
+These low energy states are not compatible with the existence of a 0$^+$ isomer as proposed in the present experiment.
+Given that the amplitude of the $4\hbar\omega$ configurations is negligible, the problem can be translated into a two state model including only the $0\hbar\omega$ and the $2\hbar\omega$ states discussed above.
 According to the calculated Q$_{spec}$ moments within the bands both are prolate deformed.
-If the energies of the 4p-0h and 6p-2h states were degenerate before mixing (and this is nearly the case), the final splitting of the two 0$^+$ states would be roughly equal to 2W, with $W = \langle 4p-0h (0^+) | V | 6p-2h (0^+) \rangle$.
+If the energies of the $0\hbar\omega$ and $2\hbar\omega$ states were degenerate before mixing (and this is nearly the case), the final splitting of the two 0$^+$ states would be roughly equal to 2W, with $W = \langle 0\hbar \omega (0^+) | V | 2\hbar \omega (0^+) \rangle$.
 In fact, W=730 keV in $^{36}$Mg, and this sets a theoretical lower limit to the excitation energy of the isomer 0$^+$, within the two state model.
 The value in the complete diagonalization is very much in line with this estimate.
 Thus, the only way to get the splitting right is via a reduction of the value of W, which is dominated by the off-diagonal pairing interaction between the sd and the pf-shell neutron orbits.
 Hence we are led to make an “ad hoc” 10\% reduction of the off diagonal pairing matrix elements for $n_{pf} >$ 0, bringing W down to about 500 keV.
 With this choice, the resulting composition of the ground states of the Magnesium isotopes is as depicted in the upper panel of Figure \ref{fig4}.
-We see the intruder ($2,4\hbar\omega$) configurations are dominant in $^{32,34,36}$Mg, while the normal-filling ($0\hbar\omega$) states take the majority of the wavefunction in $^{30,38,40}$Mg.
-This trend is consistent with the restoration of the N=20 shell closure as we approach the N=28 subshell, disfavoring particle-hole excitations across the N=20 shell gap.
+We see that the intruder ($2\hbar \omega,4\hbar\omega$) configurations are dominant in $^{32,34,36}$Mg, while the normal-filling ($0\hbar\omega$) states take the majority of the wavefunction in $^{30,38,40}$Mg.
+This trend is consistent with the restoration of the {\it N}=20 shell closure as we approach the {\it N}=28 subshell, disfavoring particle-hole excitations across the {\it N}=20 shell gap.

 The spectroscopic results for $^{36}$Mg are gathered in Table \ref{tab:mg36}.